 This does not mean that they have no potential use, as the examples of various vetches and poison hemlock (to come) demonstrate.
 One can make honey from star thistle.
+One can graze rip gut early.
 However, in this region, I really don't know why anybody would want large amounts of them given their native alternatives.